MadUser/Angular2-C-Modal/README.md

 The module supports:
 - passing request object from the parent to the modal dialog.
-- open stream of data between to modal dialog and the parent caller.
+- passing response from the modal dialog to the parent caller.
-- open as many dialogs as you like, nested or flat.
+- open as many dialogs as needed, nested or flat.

 # Example: